-- (o) Motor vehicles parked in the University Park are parked there at their owners' risk and the University cannot accept liability for loss or damage. - (p) Motor vehicles may only be parked in areas designated for that purpose.
-Motor vehicles parked inconsiderately, or in such a manner as to cause an obstruction, may be towed away and impounded without further notice. - (q) Motor vehicles parked on yellow lines, or otherwise illegally on the roads subject to the Road Traffic Acts, will be liable to a Fixed Penalty, imposed by officials working on behalf of the Local Authority.
-Vehicles similarly parked on roads not subject to the Road Traffic Acts, or in car-parks, including hashed lines marking loading and turning areas, will be towed away and impounded without further notice. - (r) Only motor vehicles registered for use by a disabled person may be parked in the parking bays designated for disabled use.
-Motor vehicles parked inappropriately in such spaces, will be towed away and impounded without further notice. - (s) Motor vehicles must be parked within marked parking bays in the car parks.
+- (n) Motor vehicles parked in the University Park are parked there at their owners' risk and the University cannot accept liability for loss or damage. - (o) Motor vehicles may only be parked in areas designated for that purpose.
+Motor vehicles parked inconsiderately, or in such a manner as to cause an obstruction, may be towed away and impounded without further notice. - (p) Motor vehicles parked on yellow lines, or otherwise illegally on the roads subject to the Road Traffic Acts, will be liable to a Fixed Penalty notice.
+Vehicles similarly parked on roads not subject to the Road Traffic Acts, or in car-parks, including hashed lines marking loading and turning areas, will be towed away and impounded without further notice. - (q) Only motor vehicles registered for use by a disabled person may be parked in the parking bays designated for disabled use.
+Motor vehicles parked inappropriately in such spaces, will be towed away and impounded without further notice. - (r) Motor vehicles must be parked within marked parking bays in the car parks.

-Large motor vehicles, such as motor caravans, vans and minibuses, exceeding the size of one parking space, may only be parked in the University Park with the express permission of the Director of Estates and Facilities Management.
+Large motor vehicles, such as motor caravans, vans and minibuses, exceeding the size of one parking space, may only be parked in the University Park with the express permission of the Director of Director of Estates, Facilities and Commercial Services.

-- (t) Use of a motor vehicle parked in the University Park for overnight accommodation is prohibited. - (u) All motor-cars parked in the University Park between the hours of 0900 to 1700, Monday to
+- (s) Use of a motor vehicle parked in the University Park for overnight accommodation is prohibited. - (t) Parking charges are displayed on the Transport section of the University website, are also published elsewhere on campus from time to time, and are available from the Transport Manager.